fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 }
 ```

-#### Issue to reconsider: Opening static classes with generic parameter instantiations
+### Issue: Opening static classes with generic parameter instantiations

+**Proposed resolution**: do not do this as part of this RFC

 C# allows for opening static classes with generic parameters like this: